YongoDavid/DEMO-2024-SEPTEMBER/README.md

 i still need to figure out why the storage is not working work on the UI then the project will be almost done.

 SEP-16
+i have redesigned the login and signup modal and added a new toggle feature to itfor better UI.